ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Proficient in evaluating and selecting **DevOps tools** with a strong focus on **modernization** as a core mindset
   - Researched on DevOps tools like OpenTelementry , Jabera ..
 - **Modernized** existing products through automation and containers (**SaaS transformation**).
-- Collaborated with **cross-functional teams** to identify and triage issues, ensuring timely problem resolution.
-  - Collaborated with various cross functional teams like DB team, network Team and Developer Team and onboard Teams
 - Implemented proactive Quality checks on customer environments using the Chef Inspec framework.
 - Separation of environment config from code using Azure app config (**Twelve-factor** app principles).
 - Acted as a **code owner** (via .CODEOWNERS) for shared repositories, consistently reviewing and merging PRs, enforcing coding standards and security policies, maintaining project documentation, and integrating automated
   CI checks using GitHub Actions and SonarQube to uphold repository hygiene and boost developer productivity.
 - Reduced manual efforts by automating **system tasks, builds, and deployments** using **Python** scripts integrated with **Jenkins** and **GitHub Actions**.
 - **Proactively** engaged in the Code and PR reviews process, ensuring **coding standards** and **code quality.**
-- **Mentored** and trained junior team members, fostering a culture of continuous learning and growth.
 - Implemented [**Liquibase**](https://tinyurl.com/bdcs6mb2) for automated database schema versioning and integrated it with Jenkins CI/CD pipelines to ensure seamless deployments, enforce database consistency, and enable rollback strategies across multiple environments.
 - Actively participated in product design **Architecture meetings**, PI planning, and sprint backlog grooming.